15 Purine, Pyrimidine Metabolism, Disorders

 When a purine or pyrimidine base is attached to a ribose, it is called a nucleoside.
 The addition of a phosphate to the ribose changes its designation to nucleotide.
 Nucleosides and nucleotides have different names listed in the table below, but in common usage the names are often used inaccurately and interchangeably, and the shortcut is to use the 1-letter designation.

 A deoxyribonucleotide is a ribonucleotide reduced at the 2’ position of the ribose and is designated with a “d” in front of the name.
-An exception to this convention is thymidylate (TMP), which is already a deoxyribonucleotide, however thymidylate is often written as “dTMP” for clarity.
+An exception to this convention is thymidine, which is a deoxyribonucleoside without the “deoxygenated” prefix in its name.
+Thymidylate (TMP) is a deoxyribonucleotide, but is often written as “dTMP” for clarity.
 The structures of adenosine (a nucleoside) and deoxyadenosine monophosphate (dAMP, a deoxyribonucleotide) are shown here.

 Table 1.
 Modified from Biochemistry, 6th edition, Freeman and Co.
 (2007)